jonbnewman/mobx-store-provider/README.md

   import Header from "./Header";
   import AppStore from "./AppStore";

-  // Export our appStore identifier so other components can use it to pull in the store. export const appStore = "app-store";
+  // Export our appStore identifier so other components can use it export const appStore = "app-store";

   export default function App() {